intel-iot-roadshow/roadshow-docs/docs/ide_setup/xdk/details-select_target_device.md

     !["IoT Device" drop down list highlighted](images/xdk-iot_device_dropdown_highlighted.png)

-2. Select your target Intel® Galileo or Intel® Edison from the list.
+2. Select your target Intel® Edison from the list.
 If there are multiple devices, choose based on the device name and IP address.

     ![A target device being selected in "IoT Device" drop down list](images/xdk-iot_device_dropdown_options_and_devices.png)